NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

       stereo_jitter/run
       point2dem --errorimage stereo_jitter/run-PC.tif

-To validate the results, first the ray intersection error (:numref:`point2dem`) was plotted, before and after solving for jitter.
+To validate the results, first the triangulation (ray intersection) error (:numref:`point2dem`) was plotted, before and after solving for jitter.
 These were colorized as::